 Thia collection develops from the beginning of the 19th century in a variety of media.
 The collection is essentially modern and finds its strength in the twentieth century.
 Holdings include the work of some of the greatest modern figures such as Monet, Matisse, Brancusi, Pollock and Warhol.

 In the Asian collection, diverse cultures, religions and histories are represented through art dating from ancient times to the contemporary.
 Sculptures, textiles, paintings, prints, manuscripts and photographs are displayed in three galleries: Art of the Indian subcontinent, Art of Southeast Asia, Art of East Asia.

 Displaying traditional objects from the Pacific as art rather than artefact this collection spans one-third of the world’s surface, encompassing Melanesia, Micronesia and Polynesia with myriad cultures stretching from Papua New Guinea to New Zealand and Easter Island.
-It also ranges in time from 3500 years ago to the present day.
+Ranging from 3500 years ago to the present day.